Beautiful Grand Place in Brussels

 View of the park on the opposite side of the arch

-In anticipation of the 1958 World Expo, the Atomium is a landmark that was built to celebrate post-WWII advancement.
+In anticipation of the 1958 World Expo, the Atomium landmark was built to celebrate post-WWII advancement.

 The slogan for the Atomium in 1958 was “a world for a better life for mankind”.
 The slogan still rings true today and hopefully for a long time into the future.